FAQs on charging for garden waste

 Alternatively, you could undertake home composting.

-5. Can I still put food waste in my green wheelie bin or does it have to go in a kerbside caddy?
+5. Can I put food waste in my green wheelie bin or does it have to go in a kerbside caddy?

 You cannot place food waste in your green wheelie bin, whether you have paid for the service or not.
 Instead, all your food waste should be placed in your kerbside caddy.
 Your caddy can then be placed outside with the rest of your recycling ready for collection every week.